manuelavolpe/local-PTHA-docs/docs/instructions/json_input.md

 1. if the high-resolution grid for the target site is available (and stored in the declared folder `bathy_dir`) its domain can be used to draw a rectangular region containing the coastline of interest, and the POIs included in that region are selected;

-2. if the coordinates of the target site are given, they are used to build the rectangle and search for the POIs within it;
+2. if the coordinates of the target site are instead given, they are used to build the rectangle and search for the POIs within it;

 3. if none of the previous options are provided, the label(s) of the POI(s) from <a href=../../background/neamthm18 target="_blank">NEAMTHM18</a> must be directly indicated, as in the following example: